opencv/opencv/doc/tutorials/objdetect/generalized_hough_ballard_guil/generalized_hough_ballard_guil.markdown

 Goal
 ----

-In this tutorial you will lern how to:
+In this tutorial you will learn how to:

 - Use @ref cv::GeneralizedHoughBallard and @ref cv::GeneralizedHoughGuil to detect an object